things to do in cusco

 best things to do in cusco and machu picchu

 One of the new seven wonders of the world.
 The icing on the cake in any South American tour package.
-We are talking about Machu Picchu.
+We are talking about visiting Machu Picchu.
 Being able to visit the amazing Inca Citadel is a unique experience in life.
-The conquerors Spanish never could find it, and the Inca citadel remained intact to this day.
-To get there, you can walk the pilgrimage route that the ancient Incas used to do, called Inca Trail.
-Moreover, if you prefer commodity, you can take a tour on the many scenic trains to Machu Picchu.
+Precisely, Cusco is popular worldwide for hosting Machu Picchu and for being the capital of the Inca Empire.
+The conquerors Spanish never could reach it, and the Inca citadel remained intact to this day.
+To get there, you can walk the pilgrimage route that the ancient Incas used to do, called the Inca Trail.
+Moreover, if you prefer commodity, you can take a day tour on the many scenic trains to Machu Picchu.
 Whatever your decision, both options will take you to enjoy the magical Inca citadel.

 2. San Blas neighborhood